Frequently Asked Questions

 MASONLIVE is the official email system for Mason students, powered by Microsoft Office 365.
 You should receive information about your Mason email account in your admissions packet or with orientation materials.
 Tutorials are available to assist with account set up.

 First, log-in to Blackboard with myMason Portal.
-Then, click on the “Courses” tab (top right) for a list of your online courses, helpful links, and technical support updates.
+Blackboard is a web-based Learning Management System (LMS) used to deliver online or web-enhanced courses.
+Click on the “Courses” tab (top right) for a list of your courses, helpful links, and technical support updates.

 What if my course is not listed in Blackboard?